CAF gathering information on stampede at Cameroon-Comoros game

-CAF is attempting to gather information after a stampede during Cameroon's Africa Cup of Nations game against Comoros.

-The incident took place at Olembe Stadium in Yaounde on Monday.
-No details of how many people were involved or how severely they were hurt were provided by CAF.
+The incident took place outside Olembe Stadium in Yaounde.
+No details of how many people were involved or how severely they were hurt were provided by CAF, although a Sky media report suggested up to 40 people were hurt attempting to gain entry to the ground.

 CAF's general secretary Veron Mosengo-Omba was sent to visit injured fans as the organisation attempts to gather more information on what occurred.